 At Stan State, Panopto and Canvas are "integrated", which means instructors can use Panopto directly inside a Canvas course.
 To learn more, please see the Panopto Recordings page in the Canvas help area.

-For meetings that were scheduled using the Zoom tool in Canvas, the meeting recordings will be added to the course folder in Panopto and be viewable from the "Panopto Recordings" link in the course.
-You can quickly open a Canvas course folder by logging in to Panopto and clicking the "Browse" menu on the left and then click "My Folders".
+For meetings that were scheduled using the Zoom tool in Canvas, the meeting recordings will be added to the course folder in Panopto and be viewable from the "Panopto Recordings" link in Canvas (this navigation item must first be enabled by the instructor).
+Instructors can also quickly access their course folder directly from within Panopto.
+Do this by logging in to Panopto and clicking the "Browse" menu on the left and then click "My Folders".
 Your list of Canvas courses will be shown.
+Students can only use the Panopto Recordings link to view course recordings.

 Additional Information